tomysshadow/OldCPUSimulator/README.txt

 	or underclock CPU intensive processes like video encoding.

-Usage: OldCPUSimulator pathname.exe -t targetRate [options]
+Usage: OldCPUSimulator -t targetRate [options] -sw software.exe

 -t targetRate
 	The Target Rate (in MHz, from 1 to your CPU's current clock speed)